2ahmedabdullah/Fraud_Detection/README.md

 ## Goals

 Create a Neural Network and compare the accuracy to our best classifier.
-Understand common mistaked made with imbalanced datasets.
+Understand common mistakes made with imbalanced datasets.